BlackHolePerturbationToolkit/h1Lorenz/README.md

 This repository contains code to compute the first-order (in the mass-ratio) Lorenz-gauge metric perturbation from a particle in a circular orbit about a Schwarzschild black hole.

+The code computes the tensor spherical harmonic modes of the metric perturbation and its first radial derivative on a supplied grid of radial values.
+The spherical harmonic basis used is the Barack-Lousto-Sago basis.
 This code is a modified version of the code developed for [arXiv:1308.5223](https://arxiv.org/abs/1308.5223)

 ### Dependencies and compilation